metablaster/WindowsFirewallRuleset/docs/FAQ.md

     - You run experimental or dangerous tests from `Test` directory (default action for these tests is `No`)

-8. Here is a list of scripts that may behave unexpectedly because these are either experimental, not intended for end user or hard to get right, therefore you might want to review them first to learn their purpose:
+8. Here is a list of scripts that may behave unexpectedly or do things which are potentially not desired because these are either experimental, not intended for end user or hard to get right, therefore you might want to review them first to learn their purpose:

     - `Scripts\Grant-Logs.ps1`
-    - `Scripts\Reset-Firewall.ps1`
-    - `...\Set-Permission.ps1`
-    - `...\Initialize-Module.ps1`
-    - `...\Initialize-Provider.ps1`
-    - `...\Uninstall-DuplicateModule.ps1`
+    - `Scripts\Set-ATP.ps1`
-    - `...\Ruleset.Firewall\Remove-FirewallRule.ps1`
+    - `Scripts\Set-Privacy.ps1`
-    - `...\Ruleset.Firewall\Export-FirewallRule.ps1`
+    - `...\Ruleset.Utility\Set-Privilege.ps1`
-    - `...\Ruleset.Firewall\Import-FirewallRule.ps1`
+    - `...\Ruleset.Utility\Set-Permission.ps1`
     - `...\Ruleset.Utility\Set-NetworkProfile.ps1`
+    - `...\Ruleset.Initialize\Initialize-Module.ps1`
+    - `...\Ruleset.Initialize\Initialize-Provider.ps1`
+    - `...\Ruleset.Initialize\Uninstall-DuplicateModule.ps1`
     - `...\Ruleset.Remote\*.ps1`

     By default none of these scripts (except scripts in `Ruleset.Remote`) run on their own,